syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## GridSwitchColumn

-`GridSwitchColumn` is derived from `GridColumn`, and hence it inherits all the properties of `GridColumn`.
+GridSwitchColumn is derived from GridColumn, and hence it inherits all the properties of GridColumn.
 It loads a switch as a content of record cells in the column and responds to value changes in it.
 You can change the underlying data source that toggles the values shown in the switch.
 The SfDataGrid automatically generates GridSwitchColumn if the property in the underlying collection of type bool.

-The following code example shows how to use `GridSwitchColumn`.
+The following code example shows how to use GridSwitchColumn.

 {% tabs %}
 {% highlight c# %}